mrjeanjoseph/mrjeanjoseph/README.md

 </div>

 ### ⚡ Fun fact
-We are very close to implementing the Dyson Sphere concept
+We're much closer to implementing the Dyson Sphere concept than we think.